Guaranteed recovery of quantum processes from few measurements: Analytical details and proofs

 The usual minimum conic singular value of a map $\A$ can be written variationally as the right hand side (RHS) of Eq.~\eqref{eq:lambdamin} with $K$ being the full space and $q=2$.
 In order for $\A$ to be invertible, the minimum conic singular value needs to be positive.
 Moreover, for fixed spectral norm of $\A$, the larger the minimum conic singular of $\A$ the more stable $\A$ can be inverted.
 An extension of these basic concepts can be extended to realm of convex analysis, which motivates the following Definition. \begin{definition}[$\ell_q$-minimum conic singular value] Consider an affine space $\V$ where $\lin (\V)$ is equipped with a norm $\norm{\argdot}$.
 Let $\A : \V \to \RR^m$ be an affine linear map and $K\subset \V_0$ be a cone.
 The minimum singular value of $\A$ w.r.t.\ $K$, measured in $\ell_q$-norm with $q \geq 1$, is

 where $\A$ has been extended to $\lin (\V)$. \end{definition}

 Typically, one chooses $q=2$ in order to define the minimum conic singular value \cite{Tro15}.
 Here, we opt for a more general definition that allows for adjusting stability guarantees towards noise to different types of noise models.
-For instance one may choose $q=2$ for Gaussian noise and $q = 1$ for Poissonian noise.

 The conic singular value of our measurement map $\A$ (see Eq.~\eqref{eq:MeasurementModel}) w.r.t.\ a cone $K \subset \LL(\CC^n)$ can be written as

 with $E = \{M \in K: \fnorm{M}=1\}$.

 We use a method established by Mendelson \cite{Men14,KolMen14} in order to bound the minimum conic singular value.
 As suggested in Ref.~\cite[Remark 5.1]{KabKueRau15}, we use a generalization of Tropp's version {\cite[Proposition~5.1]{Tro15}}.